precice/precice.github.io/content/docs/docs-meta/overview.md

 5. Build the website locally (`hugo server`) and verify the page URLs, edit links, and last-modified dates.

+The `Update Hugo modules` workflow (`.github/workflows/update-submodules.yml`) automatically synchronizes imported repositories and records their selected revisions in `go.mod` and `go.sum`.
+External repositories (such as `precice/tutorials` and adapter repositories) include an `update-website.yml` GitHub Actions workflow that triggers this update whenever documentation pull requests are merged upstream, ensuring changes appear on the website immediately rather than waiting for the daily scheduled run.

-The `Update Hugo modules` workflow checks the imported repositories and updates their selected revisions in `go.mod` and `go.sum`.
-Do not copy imported content into this repository or edit the downloaded module cache.
-Make content changes upstream, then update the recorded module revision.
+Do not copy imported content directly into this repository or edit the downloaded module cache.
+Always make content changes in the upstream repository, which will then automatically propagate to the website.